userow/SurveyWithRK/README.md

 - [Mantle](https://github.com/Mantle/Mantle)
 - [Realm](https://github.com/realm/realm-swift)

+#### ResearchKit Version

+- **ResearchKit version 1.5.2** was used.
+It is the pre-last stable version prior to the major 2.0.0 release.
+The most recent version, **2.2.16**, caused crash after pressing **NEXT** during the age entry step in the survey, so version 1.5.2 was chosen to ensure stability.

 ### Assumptions Made and Architectural Choices

 Due to strict time management constraints, the architecture was simplified to follow the **MVC** pattern to speed up development.